isomerpages/moe-eunoiajc/news/2024/_posts/2024-02-23-post-2023 A Level Results – With Purpose and Courage.md

 <p>The growth and achievements of our Eunoians would not be possible without
-the dedication and support of teachers, non-teaching staff, parents, alumni, College Advisory Committee, our Joint Integrated Programme partner schools and other partners.
+the dedication and support of teachers, non-teaching staff, parents, alumni, College Advisory Committee, our Joint Integrated Programme partner schools and our other partners.
 To the Class of 2023, we wish you Eunoia.
 As your dreams take flight, may you continue to shine your goodwill and beautiful thinking on all around you.</p>